stadium-software/datagrid-inline-column-edit/README.md

 2. Complete the input properties
    1. ColumnHeading: The heading of the column you wish to enable editing for
    2. DataGridClass: The class you assigned to the DataGrid (e.g datagrid-column-edit-inline)
+   3. CallbackScript: The name of the page-level script that will process the updated data (e.g. "ChangeEventHandler")
 3. Populate the DataGrid with data ([see above](#database-connector-and-datagrid))

 # DropDown Column Editing